Piano Teacher Christina Lopriore

 In the small town I grew up in, a lot of homes had old pianos – the big heavy kind from the 1800’s – sitting in corner, broken keys covered in dust.
 Nobody seemed to actually know how to play them, yet they kept them in their homes anyway.
 They were mysterious to me, and the rare times I was allowed to let my teeny fingers dance across the keys, I felt a strong connection to the instrument and the sounds coming out of it.

-Viola was fun, but it never truly quelled my interest in learning piano.
+I began playing the viola through a program run by my elementary school in 4th grade.
+It was fun, but it never truly quelled my interest in learning to play the piano.
 Finally, after much begging, I was gifted a 77 key, Casio keyboard.
 A John Thompson method book fell in my lap somewhere along the way, and I taught myself how to play for a little while, until someone in my family realized I should have some lessons and I was enrolled at age 11 at a local music studio.

 At age 13, I switched to a more professional piano teacher who happened to be a neighbor that lived a few houses away.
 He introduced me to Chopin and at this point, I had grown out of the Casio keyboard.
 A spinet was purchased for our family’s formal living room – a Victorian styled room that people were rarely allowed to sit in, except for on very special occasions or when I practiced.